rch4-org/rch4-org.github.io/content/about_rch4.md

     type: section_content
   - section_id: safety
     title: Safety
-    content: "Although RCH4 has an outstanding safety record and no notable related side effects\_have ever been reported to date\_after decades of continual patient-treatment-years, there is always the\_potential for side effects\_with any drug.
-You would take RCH4\_entirely at your own risk.\n"
+    content: "Although RCH4 has an outstanding safety record and no notable related side effects\_have ever been reported to date\_after decades of continual patient-treatment-years, there is always the\_potential for side effects\_with any drug.  \nYou would take RCH4\_entirely at your own risk.\n"
     image_alt: lorem-ipsum
     background: gray
     actions: []